Skip to main content

 Compensates for the years the person needed help because of their infection.

-Care awards are made to an infected person.
-An infected person can choose for some or all of their care award to be paid directly to eligible affected people who provided them care.
-The affected person can not receive a payment, however, until their claim is completed.
+We pay care awards to infected people.
+A living infected person can choose to pay some or all of their care award directly to eligible affected people who provided them with care.

 Financial loss